liferlisiqi/Bebavioral-Cloning/writeup.md

 ### Testing result
 The model was tested by running it through the simulator and the vehicle is able to drive autonomously around the track 1 without leaving the road.
 The [video](https://youtu.be/bXbnlHCgiVU) can be watched on Youtube too.
+Moreover, I've tried to use generator to read data, but the vehicle performs much worse, thus, I give up using generator.